conceptofproof/conceptofproof.github.io/_posts/2016-08-10-resize-and-store-all-image-uploads-in-the-cloud.md

 published: true
 title: ' Resize and store all your image uploads in the cloud (Laravel 5.2 / S3)'
 ---
-Using the [Laravel](https://laravel.com/) PHP framework with [Amazon S3](https://aws.amazon.com/s3/) we're going to upload files to highly scalable and secure cloud storage using expressive code, so the premise is similiar across frameworks, cloud storage providers and hosting environments.
+Using the [Laravel](https://laravel.com/) PHP framework with [Amazon S3](https://aws.amazon.com/s3/) we're going to upload files to highly scalable and secure cloud storage using expressive code.
+The premise is similiar across frameworks, cloud storage providers and hosting environments.

 This tutorial assumes you have a very basic understanding of Laravel and have setup your environment i.e followed the [quickstart](https://laravel.com/docs/5.2/quickstart).